Delaware Medical Negligence Attorneys

 Undiagnosed Meningitis Birth Injury Attorneys Maryland

-Contact the Delaware Medical Malpractice Attorneys at Shelsby & Leoni P.A. to discuss filing your claim.
+Contact the Newark, Delaware Medical Malpractice Attorneys at Shelsby & Leoni P.A. to discuss filing your claim.
 They have offices in Wilmington, Delaware and Baltimore, Maryland.
 You can reach their Wilmington, Delaware medical malpractice law office at 302-995-6210.
 Their Baltimore, Maryland medical malpractice law office can be contacted at 410-385-5612.

 Types of Bacterial Meningitis Infections

 Group B streptococcus is a very common bacteria found in many women.
 Simply by having it having the bacteria present does not mean the woman will become ill, nor does it mean that you will ultimately pass it on to their newborn child.
 Doctor’s should test pregnant women for the various bacteria that cause meningitis at weeks 35-37.
 If the bacteria that cause meningitis are found you will be given a cycle of antibiotics to lessen the chances that your baby becomes infected.

 The 3 Main Bacteria that Cause Bacterial Meningitis are:

 Common symptoms that may indicate meningitis in your child may be:

 - Sensitivity to light

 Your baby may ultimately suffer brain damage, or even death, as a result of bacterial meningitis infection.
 If your baby exhibited any of these symptoms and your doctor failed to test, or properly diagnose, your child for meningitis you may be able to seek legal recourse in the form of a medical malpractice lawsuit.